Weight Loss

 There’s a possibility for more serious side effects and adverse reactions with semaglutide too, including:

-If you have side effects from semaglutide or any weight-loss pills, talk to your provider.
+If you have side effects from Wegovy, compounded semaglutide, or any weight-loss pill, talk to your provider.
 If you experience life-threatening or severe side effects, call 911 immediately.

-While semaglutide is considered safe for most people, specific contraindications or risk factors can make it unsuitable for some.
+While Wegovy is considered safe for most people, specific contraindications or risk factors can make it unsuitable for some.

 Semaglutide is the active ingredient in Wegovy, Ozempic, Rybelsus, and compounded semaglutide.
 It’s a GLP-1 agonist medication proven to help people lose weight.

-To get semaglutide for weight loss you need to get a prescription from a qualified healthcare provider who can assess your health and your need for weight loss medication.
+To get Wegovy or compounded semaglutide for weight loss you need to get a prescription from a qualified healthcare provider who can assess your health and your need for weight loss medication.

 Your provider may have to submit a prior authorization request before your insurance company will pay for your prescription.
 They may deny your prior authorization if you don’t meet eligibility requirements.